runtimeverification/rv-predict/README.md

 As this list is subject to evolution, we refrain from listing all these options here.
-However, we would like to mention `--smtlib1` which instructs RV-Predict to format SMT queries in the smtlib1 language and use Yices (`yices-smt`) to check them.
+However, we would like to mention `--smtlib1` which instructs RV-Predict to format SMT queries in the SMT-LIB 1 language and use Yices (`yices-smt`) to check them.

 ----------